-Three copies of the report must be submitted to Council's Heritage Advisor, one copy with negatives.
-A written acknowledgment from Council must be obtained (attesting to this condition being ensure their preservation.
+Note: Three copies of the report must be submitted to Council's Heritage Advisor, one copy with negatives.
+A written acknowledgment from Council must be obtained (attesting to this condition being

-Reason: To ensure the proper management of historical artefacts and to
+Reason: To ensure the proper management of historical artefacts and to ensure their preservation.